 Steaming in a ramekin creates a pressurized environment that cooks the pork evenly while the 2 tablespoons of water soften the wrappers into silky, noodle-like layers.
 This method mimics the inside of a soup dumpling, trapping all the juices and umami-rich flavors inside the "cupcake" stack rather than letting them escape.

-👩🍳 How To Make Pork Dumpling Lasagna
+👩🍳 How To Make Dumpling Lasagna Recipe

 Step 1: Start by adding the ground meat, chopped vegetables, and all the liquid seasonings to a large mixing bowl.